linked-db/linked-ql/README.md

 * and then catches up again when connectivity returns

 Realtime views are designed to be resilient to network disconnects.
-All you need to do in web app, for example, is call FlashQL's `sync.sync()` API to resume work on network reconnection:
+All you need to do in a web app, for example, is call FlashQL's `sync.sync()` API to resume work on network reconnection:

 ```js
 window.addEventListener('online', () => {